padalev/bsec_bme680_influxdb/README.md

-# bsec_bme680_linux
+# bsec_bme680_influxdb

+This is a fork of the excellent bsec_bme680_linux implementation for bsec on linux but adds a simple http POST request to send the data to an influxdb database.
-Read the BME680 sensor with the BSEC library on Linux (e.g. Raspberry Pi)
+Works with the BME680 sensor on Linux (e.g. Raspberry Pi) with the BSEC library.

 ## Intro